Challengers of the Unknown: Revivals

 The Challengers had a short-lived 1976–77 revival in Super-Team Family #8–10.
 The group then returned to its own title continuing the number with #81.
 During this period, they were joined by Deadman and Swamp Thing, and associate June Robbins got a uniform and official status.
 No explanation was given for Corinna Stark's departure, nor June's joining the team.
 The revived series was canceled with issue #87 in 1978.
 Adventure Comics Digest #493–497 (1982) featured an expanded version of the team's origin.

 The Challengers returned in a limited series, Challengers of the Unknown (vol. 2) (1991), by writer Jeph Loeb and artist Tim Sale.
 It ran eight issues and was reprinted in trade paperback as Challengers of the Unknown Must Die!
 (2004).
 This series depicted the Challengers in middle age, breaking up after a tragic accident and coming back together as a team.
 Loeb hoped for a monthly title, and planned at least a second limited series, but neither volume materialized.
 Elements of this revival later appeared in several Superboy stories around the turn of the millennium, as a second, unrelated group had a title in the late 1990s as part of the Weirdoverse line.

 In 2000, DC published a one-shot, Silver Age: Challengers of the Unknown, done in the style of the original Silver Age of Comic Books Challengers.

+The fifth volume of Challengers of the Unknown, a five-issue limited series, was published from December 2024 to April 2025 as part of the DC All In publishing initiative.
+The series is written by Christopher Cantwell, with art by Sean Izaakse.
+The original team, Ace Morgan, June Robbins, Prof Haley, Red Ryan, and Rocky Davis, is featured, collaborating with the Justice League to address threats to the galaxy.
+A mysterious foe from their past, connected to Darkseid's Omega energy, plays a significant role in the narrative.

 Fictional group history

 The roster included Ace Morgan, Prof Haley, Rocky Davis and Red Ryan, with their occasional companion June Robbins.
 Ryan was killed and briefly replaced by his younger brother Marty, a pop singer who used the anagram ID of Tino Manarry.
-Red Ryan returned from the dead and Tino was written out after suffering an injury that left him blind.
+Ryan returned from the dead and Tino was written out after suffering an injury that left him blind.
 Toward the end of the original series, a woman with an occult background named Corinna Stark acted as a fifth member of the team.